sotrh/learn-wgpu/docs/intermediate/tutorial13-threading/README.md

 </div>

-The main selling point of Vulkan, DirectX 12, Metal, and by extension Wgpu is that these APIs is that they designed from the ground up to be thread safe.
-Up to this point we have been doing everything on a single thread.
+The main selling point of Vulkan, DirectX 12, Metal, and by extension Wgpu is that these APIs is that they designed from the ground up to be thread-safe.
+Up to this point, we have been doing everything on a single thread.
 That's about to change.

 <div class="note">